designer2k2/tbeam-lorawan-mapper/README.md

 ### Device IDs

-Each LoRaWAN device is identified by the three OTAA values used in Joining the network: `DevEUI`, `AppEUI`, and `AppKey`.
+Each LoRaWAN device is identified by the three OTAA values used in Joining the network: `DevEUI`, `NwkKey`, and `AppKey`.

-You should choose your own private `AppKey` value in `credentials.cpp`.
+You should choose your own private `AppKey` value in `credentials.h`.
 Either take the random value generated by the new Console Device entry, or make up one of your own.
-Read the notes in `credentials.cpp` for details.
+Read the notes in `credentials.h` for details.
 The value in the build must match the value in Console, regardless of how you achieve that.

-By default, the `DevEUI` is generated automatically to be unique to each unit, but you may want to hardcode it in `credentials.cpp` instead.
+By default, the `DevEUI` is generated automatically to be unique to each unit, but you may want to hardcode it in `credentials.h` instead.
 There is an explanation there of why you might want to go either way.

 ### Mapper uplink period and behavior